fourTheorem/slic-starter/README.md

 ### 3.1.
 Structure

-We chose a _monorepo_ approach.
-Every serverless module (service) is a folder at the parent level of the repo.
-The monorepo/multirepo decision is always a tricky one but we think monorepo works best here for these reasons.
+We chose a _monorepo_ approach using [npm workspaces](https://docs.npmjs.com/cli/v8/using-npm/workspaces) .
+Every serverless module (service) is a package under the [packages](./packages) directory.
+The monorepo/multirepo decision is always a tricky one, but we think monorepo works best here for these reasons.

 1. Getting started and onboarding developers becomes easier when everything is in one repo.
-1. Dependencies on common code and libraries are easier when you avoid referencing.
+2. Dependencies on common code and libraries are easier when you avoid referencing.
+  Each package's common dependencies are also installed once and the packages are symlinked for reuse and being DRY.
-1. All applcation code and infrastructure-as-code exist together.
+3. All application code and infrastructure-as-code exist together.
-1. Changes across multiple services are managed and tracked in the same commits, PRs and merges.
+4. Changes across multiple services are managed and tracked in the same commits, PRs and merges.
-1. End-to-end tests exist in the same place as the code under test.
+5. End-to-end tests exist in the same place as the code under test.

 ### 3.2.
 Tooling Choice